User-Shabab/2024-GCSE-Revision/All/English Literature.md

 #### Macbeth
 ```
--Tragic Hero; inexorable descent from a revered and quintessential scottish soldier to a condemned and tyrannical leader
+-Tragic Hero; descent from a revered and quintessential scottish soldier to a condemned and tyrannical leader
 -Consequence of his hamartia: unchecked ambition making him innately flawed.
 -Susceptible to the manipulation of his wife to protect his fragile masculinity
 -His kingship and superficially strong will to commit regicide is testament to his idealised masculinity.